GTPB/ARANGS16/docs/2016-05-11/README.md

 is [a combination of the virtual hard drive of the VM and metadata](http://docs.vagrantup.com/v2/boxes/format.html).
 Do the [assignments](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-11/packer/Worksheet.md)
 in the packer folder to build a Vagrant box.

+### Session 2: Recap from yesterday.

+Yesterday we saw how Vagrant and Puppet can automate the deployment, configuration and provisioning of compute environments and how to run analyses inside a VM.
+To capture our understanding of yesterday's progress, we will each make a mindmap with XMind during the recap.
+We will also share these with each other.
+Do the [assignments](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-11/mindmap/Worksheet.md) in the mind map folder to share the mind map using a "pull request".

 ### Session 3: Docker introduction.